 Making Latin Braised Turkey Thighs in Pumpkin Seed Red Chile Sauce

-First, you’ll need about 3 cups Red Chile and Toasted Pumpkin Seed Salsa.
-When I make the pumpkin seed salsa, I make enough to freeze for Red Chile and Toasted Pumpkin Seed Salsa.
+First, you’ll need about 2-3 cups Red Chile and Toasted Pumpkin Seed Salsa.
+When I make the pumpkin seed salsa, I make enough to freeze for Latin Braised Turkey Thighs in Pepita Red Chile Sauce.
 That does involve planning ahead!

 Brown the turkey thighs and sliced onion.
 Don’t crowd the pot!
 Do brown them separately if necessary.
 I have a very large Dutch oven, and can do them together…